mulikov-peter/Guess-number/README.md

 # Guess-number

 This is one of my first tiny OOP apps.
-An app built with HTML, SASS & JS.
+An app built with HTML, CSS & JS.

-To run this project, install it lockally using npm: npm install npm run compile:sass npm run start
+To run this project, install it lockally using npm: npm install npm run start

 Production build: